 - No more than 10 persons in any business (exempt are grocery stores)

-- Retailers may open.
+- Retailers are open.
 No more than 10 persons allowed in at any one time (exempt are grocery and big box stores); Facial coverings/masks must be worn by all at all times.
 No mask, No service.

 - Private offices are allowed to open but are encouraged to continue allowing those who are able to work remotely from home.
-Dine-in remains prohibited.

 - Gyms, tennis courts, golf courses are allowed to open as long as they are able to follow physical distancing limits (6 feet).